itsobi/spotify-app/README.md

 - Download zip file or clone the repository on your local machine, and open it up in your text editor.

+- In the terminal, run `npm install` to install all libraries allowing you to make request to Spotify API.

 - Next, create a `.env` file in the root directory to store your Spotify Credentials as shown below:
 (variable name must have prefix of REACT_APP_)